 Effective January 1, 2006, the Company adopted the fair value recognition provisions of SFAS 123(R), "Share-Based Payment," using the modified prospective transition method.
-Under that transition method, compensation cost recognized in the three and six months ended June 30, 2006 included: (a) compensation cost for all share-based payments granted prior to, but not yet vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123, and (b) compensation cost for all share-based payments granted on or after January 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS 123(R).
+Under that transition method, compensation cost recognized in the three months ended March 31, 2006 included: (a) compensation cost for all share-based payments granted prior to, but not yet vested as of January 1, 2006, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123, and (b) compensation cost for all share-based payments granted on or after January 1, 2006, based on the grant date fair value estimated in accordance with the provisions of SFAS 123(R).
 Because the Company elected to use the modified prospective transition method, results for prior periods have not been restated.
-In March 2005, the Securities and Exchange Commission issued Staff Accounting Bulletin (SAB) No. 107, which provides supplemental implementation guidance for SFAS 123(R).
+In March 2005, the SEC issued Staff Accounting Bulletin (SAB) No. 107, which provides supplemental implementation guidance for SFAS 123(R).
 The Company has applied the provisions of SAB 107 in its adoption of SFAS 123(R).
-The adoption of SFAS 123(R) had no impact on cash flows from operations or financing.